 - Poor Score: $2,509

-Did you notice how the premium doubles for poor credit score compared to the rate for those with good and exceptional scores?
+Did you notice how the premium doubles for poor credit scores compared to the rate for those with good and exceptional scores?
 The rate varies per state, and in some cases, bad credit can mean a car insurance rate that’s three times more expensive.
-You can get car insurance quotes from different insurance companies, such as Allstate and Progressive, two of the best car insurance providers for bad credit.

 Other factors that affect car insurance rates include the following: